petfelt/matt_felton/README.md

 # matt_felton
 A website built for my father using the MEAN stack and Cloudinary.
 Includes sections for his art, photography, music, & software.
 Also includes biography, news, and social media links.
-Currently a prototype.
-Soon to add new photo browsing features to include better mobile navigation.

 ![Preview Of Photography Page](https://github.com/petfelt/matt_felton/blob/master/media/preview1.png)